-- This EPD study is based on the scenario that the DMEGC modules are installed in a pv plant located in Rome Italy, the solar irradiation, transport distances and pv plant installation data have been adapted to this assumption. - The nominal solar irradiance was based on an optimal modules orientation at 180° azimuth and 34° tilt. - To calculate the energy production, the linear degradation rate of 0.55% starting from second year was considered over the reference service life (RSL). - Energy is needed to de-construct the PV power plant.
-The energy consumption during the deconstruction of the PV plant (C1) was assumed the same as the energy consumption during the construction stage (A5). - The pv modules were assumed to be auto-cleaning with rainwater. - The mounting structure of the pv plant is assumed to be composed of the same materials than the generic ecoinvent dataset. - The end-of-life treatment route for pv modules is assumed to include delamination, with glass and frame recovery. - The losses due to voltage drop between the inverter and the grid were assumed to be 1%
+- This EPD study is based on the scenario that the DMEGC modules are installed in a pv plant located in Rome Italy, the solar irradiation, transport distances and pv plant installation data have been adapted to this assumption. - The nominal solar irradiance was based on an optimal modules orientation at 180° azimuth and 34° tilt. - Energy is needed to de-construct the PV power plant.
+The energy consumption during the deconstruction of the PV plant (C1) was assumed the same as the energy consumption during the construction stage (A5). - The pv modules were assumed to be auto-cleaning with rainwater. - The mounting structure of the pv plant is assumed to be composed of the same materials than the generic ecoinvent dataset. - The end-of-life treatment route for pv modules is assumed to include delamination, with glass and frame recovery. - The bifacial gain is assumed to be 5%.